Monthly Archives: June 2015

 Landscaping for Visual Impact:

-In order to preserve the surrounding landscape for this second project, instead of clear-cutting the half-acre property, the home was built among mature oaks, maples and pines.
-When doing the landscaping, space for a pool and spa was left.
-It was essential to plan in such a way so that any construction of the pool etc. would not disturb existing work.
+In order to preserve the surrounding landscape for this project, instead of clear-cutting the half-acre property, the clients built their home among mature oaks, maples and pines.
+While space had been left for a pool and spa, doing the landscaping required professional expertise like Deck and Patio.
+It was essential to plan in such a way so that any construction of the pool etc. would not disturb existing work and their beautiful woodland property.

 Adding Water Features to Existing Landscaping: